alo9507/JustKeepClicking/content/blog/pair-programmaing-in-the-race-to-release/index.md

 ---
-title: Pair Programming in the The Race to Release
+title: Pair Programming in the The Race to Release, Part 1 | The TTR Equation
 date: "2020-01-13T22:12:03.284Z"
 description: "What part of the software development equation does pairing improve?"
 ---